The Clinton Impeachment, as Told by the People Who Lived It

 On March 23, 1998, Kenneth Starr subpoenaed the records of Kramerbooks, a store in Washington, to obtain a list of purchases by Lewinsky.
 One of the paperbacks Lewinsky was revealed to have bought—and given to Bill Clinton after reading it herself—was Nicholson Baker’s Vox, a novel about phone sex.

-Nicholson Baker: I was pleased—really totally surprised and flattered—to learn that Lewinsky had given the president her very own copy of my book.
+NICHOLSON BAKER: I was pleased—really totally surprised and flattered—to learn that Lewinsky had given the president her very own copy of my book.
 She was saying, I’m passing on my extremely personal page-turning experience to you.
 But the subpoena was just bad.
 Vox is a conversation between two people who are excited by the idea that they get to tell their private stories to each other.
 They get to tell stories and to be real to each other even while they have this artificial distance—they’re connected just by the phone.
 The book is trying to celebrate the secret hideouts that novels offer readers.
 And I love that about books.
 That kind of privacy ought to be respected.

 On April 1, a judge dismissed Paula Jones’s lawsuit.
 (She appealed, and later settled with Clinton for $850,000.)
 Starr continued on, seeking testimony from several of Lewinsky’s fellow White House interns.
 Nicole Maffeo Russo, a former East Wing intern, was by then working in Boston.
 She flew to Washington to appear before a grand jury in April.
 Blumenthal, too, was called to testify before the grand jury (and was drawn into other legal actions).